intiface/intiface-central/README.md

 For developers, it allows their application to connect to and control sex toys, without having to worry about constantly updating the underlying libraries or dealing with bugs and crashes in a difficult-to-debug cross langauge environment.

+## How to Build

+Building Intiface Central will require the following tools:

+- Flutter SDK (3.13 or greater) and it's requirements for your platform (XCode for iOS/macOS, Android SDK/JDK etc for Android, etc...)
+- Rust (Latest version)

+To run a development version instead of making a build, switch out the `flutter build -d [target]` statements below with `flutter run [target]` (or just `flutter run` if the default platform is what you're aiming for).

+### Desktop (Windows/macOS/Linux) and iOS

+To build for Desktop, simply run

+`flutter build`

+Or, if you have multiple targets available

+`flutter build -d [target]`

+The Rust build for Desktop and iOS is integrated into the Android build.

+### Android

+Android requires building on Linux or macOS due to OpenSSL requirements that don't play well on Windows.

+Due to this restriction, Rust and Flutter builds are separate for Android.
+To build for android:

+- Start with the Rust build:
+  - `cd intiface-engine-flutter-bridge`
+  - `cargo make build-android`
+- Then run the flutter build:
+  - `flutter build -d [target]`

 ## How to Get Support

 Support is currently available via: